How To Install A Rudder

 On A Sit-on-top Kayak by Tom Holtey

 This article is meant to be a supplement to the current BTS rudder kit instructions as they apply to the Perception Illusion & Aquaterra Prism.
 The rudder & the kayak are fairly common in design to other makes & models.
 As such the principles can be applied to many other kayak rudder installations.
-There are references to parts & procedures found only in the old Yakima Rudder kit & instructions that can be ingnored.
+See the Related Articles links below for more info that applies to other kayaks and SOTs with a cargo tank well on back.
+There are references to parts & procedures found only in the old Yakima Rudder kit & instructions that can be ignored.
 This page will also be of use in repair of original parts.

 Adding a rudder to your kayak can be a daunting task, but with an aptitude for assembly and some careful work it can be done in a do-it-yourself manner for those who purchased a boat without a rudder and then decided they wanted one after all.
 Some kayak shops may have the skill to do this job for you as an alternative.
 You may want to read "When to get a Rudder & How to use it" for additional information.

 We felt that our Perception Illusion could benefit from a rudder.
 While not mandatory, once we did get a rudder on the Illusion we certainly did appreciate the added control.
 We obtained our rudder through Perception Kayaks (Harmony is their accessory division) and it came with the Yakima logo.
 It was well packaged, looked strong with plenty of extra parts and hardware.
 Also of note: the instructions are very good with nice diagrams.